Nest Egg

 Competitive Analysis

-In order to figure out our color choices and type styles we conducted some competitive analysis with some of out favorite childhood games to see what we’re up against as well as what we liked and didn’t
+To decide on our color choices and type styles, we conducted competitive analysis using some of our favorite childhood games.
+This helped us understand the landscape and identify what we liked and didn’t like.

 Competitive Analysis for Nest Egg